coriell-research/ursaPGx/README.md

 [PharmVar](https://www.pharmvar.org) database.
 This package is purpose-built for annotating the 1000 Genomes Project 30X phased VCF call sets from the [NYGC](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/).

+### Publication

+The details of the ursaPGx star-calling algorithm along with benchmark results are presented in our recently published [manuscript](https://www.frontiersin.org/articles/10.3389/fbinf.2024.1351620/full)

 ## Data Sources

 Reference alleles and haplotype definitions are extracted from the most recent